SudharsanamRK/AI_Lab_2023-24/Ex.No8Medicaldiagnosis.md

-# Ex.No: 8  Logic Programming –  Medical Diagnosis Expert System
+# Ex No: 8 - Logic Programming: Medical Diagnosis Expert System

-### DATE: 22-04-2025
+**Date:** 22-04-2025
-### REGISTER NUMBER : 212222040163
+**Register Number:** 212222040163

-### AIM:
+## AIM:
-Write a Prolog program to build a medical Diagnosis Expert System.
+Write a Prolog program to build a Medical Diagnosis Expert System.

-###  Algorithm:
+## ALGORITHM:
 1. Start the program.
-2. Write the rules for each diseases.
+2. Write rules for each disease.
-3. If patient have mumps then symptoms are fever and swollen glands.
+3. If patient has mumps, symptoms include fever and swollen glands.
-4. If patient have cough, sneeze and running nose then disease is measles.
+4. If patient has cough, sneeze, and runny nose, the disease is measles.
-5. if patient have symptoms headache ,sneezing ,sore_throat, runny_nose and  chills then disease is common cold.
+5. If patient has headache, sneezing, sore throat, runny nose, and chills, the disease is common cold.
-6. Define rules for all disease.
+6. Define rules for all diseases.
-7. Call the predicates and Collect the symptoms of Patient and give the hypothesis of disease.
+7. Call the predicates, collect symptoms of the patient, and give the diagnosis hypothesis.

-### Program:
+## PROGRAM:
 ```prolog
 hypothesis(Patient, german_measles) :-
     symptom(Patient, fever),